powersj/life/README.md

 ## TODO

-* Change rule sets to return a single 1 or 0 and evaluate a cell at a time to reduce code duplication
-* Print rule string for each rule that is selected or a description of the rules
-* Introduce a custom rule option to let the user set their own rules
+* Let the user choose their own rule set?
-* Can the user draw a custom grid
+* Let the user draw a custom grid?